Best Flashlight for Backpacking and Night Hikes: Why you need one?

 Flashlight Durability & Impact Resistance

-I don’t know a single person out there that would agree that you want your flashlight for backpacking to last.
+I don’t know a single person out there who wouldn’t agree that you want your flashlight for backpacking to last.
 That’s why you need to know how well it holds up.
 There are a few things to watch out for.

 Impact Resistance – Measurement of if it will still shine after a fall on concrete.
 Manufacturers test this by dropping it a minimum of six times.